SELab-unimi/pnemu/README.md

 neco-compile -m ms-example.py -lcython --import pnemu.functions
 ```

-Once the model has been successfully compiled, it is possible to compile the desired LTL properties
+Once the model has been successfully compiled, it is possible to compile and then verify the desired LTL properties,
-and then verify them, for instance:
+for instance:

 ```
 neco-check --formula="G (marking('M') != [ ])"